 Later, La went through a number of menial jobs working e.g. as a construction laborer, cook, cleaning lady, masseuse and a beach parasol lender.

 A mother of three, La gave birth to her first child when she was fifteen, and at the age of 33 she was already the grandmother of twins.
 While visiting with her family in Phuket in 2004, she was swept up by the tsunami, which

-Her total number of paintings now exceeds three hundred and there are approximately four hundred drawings, too.
-So far, six exhibitions of her work have taken place in Prague, where she currently lives.
+The total number of her paintings now exceeds three hundred and there are approximately four hundred drawings, too.
+So far, six exhibitions of her work have taken place in Prague.
 In 2018, a shared exhibition in Příkazy u Olomouce placed her paintings with those of Iva Folajtárová.
 Also in 2018, her paintings were included in the collective exhibition of art owned by Pavel Konečný in Luhačovice, Czech Republic.
-In 2019, three exhibitions take place: in Artinbox gallery at the turn of May/June, in Bastion gallery in Tábor in July and in Artczech.com gallery in Děčín in August.
+In 2019, three solo exhibitions took place: in Artinbox gallery at the turn of May/June, in Bastion gallery in Tábor in July and in Artmaterial.cz gallery in Děčín in August.
 And in October 2019, her paintings were again included in the exhibition of Pavel Konečný’s collection, this time in Přerov.
-Recently, articles about her paintings appeared in Czech magazines Analogon No. 3/2017, Tvar No. 1/2018, Revolver Revue No. 110 and Xantypa No. 7-8/2018 and Analogon No. 88 (II/2019).
+Recently, articles about her paintings appeared in Czech magazines Analogon No. 83 (III/2017), Tvar No. 1/2018, Revolver Revue No. 110, Xantypa No. 7-8/2018 and Analogon No. 88 (II/2019).